Posted in Blog, Facilitation, Influencing people, Lead, Lead Your Team by Jo North

 I also believe that the listening skills I’m going to cover here are every bit as valuable outside the context of facilitation as they are within it.
 For facilitators who run their own business or who are part of a larger organisation, they help us truly connect with our clients – internal or external – and our colleagues.
 They’re valuable for when we’re at home, too.

-The core principle that we’ll explore together in this training is that we have different levels of listening.
+The core principle is that we have different levels of listening.
 That means we listen in a variety of different ways.
 Being present and mindful of this when we are with others and checking in with ourselves to make sure we are listening at the right level for the situation massively enhances our facilitation effectiveness.

 If you’d like to receive a free copy of this article as a single pdf that you can use at your convenience, just download it here.